-In material research using thermal or cold neutron beams, a gamma background is present by interaction of the neutrons in the beam tube, mechanical shutters etc. For a long time the “golden” detector for neutrons has been the He3 based gas detector, which has a very high efficiency and low gamma sensitivity.
-But now, with the shortage of He3, new detectors have to be developed within the neutron science community.
+In material research using thermal or cold neutron beams, a gamma background is present by interaction of the neutrons in the beam tube, mechanical shutters etc. For a long time the “golden” detector for neutrons has been the 3He based gas detector, which has a very high efficiency and low gamma sensitivity.
+But now, with the shortage of 3He, new detectors have to be developed within the neutron science community.

 The proposed structure will suppress the gamma background by a coincidence measurement!
 The structure consists of an integrated E/E detector telescope.
 A layer of neutron converter is deposited on the detector telescope to generate charged energetic particles.
 The particle passes through the thin E detector into the E detector and by coincidence measurement the event is recorded.
 A Gamma photon gives, if absorbed, only interaction in either the E or E-detector and is therefore not recorded, i.e. a non-coincidence event.
 To improve the sensitivity to neutrons, the surface can be textured to increase the area [1] or the detector can be at an inclined angle to incident neutrons.
 A schematic sketch is seen in fig.1.
-We will also investigate an alternative where the converter layer is deposited between the two detectors, in this case taken advantage of the two opposite directed particles that are emitted, an alpha and Triton (Li converter) and a Li7 and an alpha(Boron converter).
+We will also investigate an alternative where the converter layer is deposited between the two detectors, in this case taken advantage of the two opposite directed particles that are emitted, an alpha (2.05 MeV) and Triton (2.75 MeV) (Li converter) and a 7Li (0.83 MeV) and an alpha(1.47 MeV) (Boron converter).
 In this case the coincidence is caused by two particles emitted at the same time but 180 degrees apart.

 Figure 1, A schematic sketch of a pixellated neutron detector with MEDIPIX readout chip (not in scale).